Sleep: Awakening

+Pillow height during side sleeping affects the spine and neck muscles.
+See Sleep and musculoskeletal health.

 Awakening can mean the end of sleep, or simply a moment to survey the environment and readjust body position before falling back asleep.
 Sleepers typically awaken soon after the end of a REM phase or sometimes in the middle of REM.
 Internal circadian indicators, along with a successful reduction of homeostatic sleep need, typically bring about awakening and the end of the sleep cycle.
 Awakening involves heightened electrical activation in the brain, beginning with the thalamus and spreading throughout the cortex.

 On a typical night of sleep, there is not much time that is spent in the waking state.
 In various sleep studies that have been conducted using the electroencephalography, it has been found that females are awake for 0–1% during their nightly sleep while males are awake for 0–2% during that time.
 In adults, wakefulness increases, especially in later cycles.
 One study found 3% awake time in the first ninety-minute sleep cycle, 8% in the second, 10% in the third, 12% in the fourth, and 13–14% in the fifth.
 Most of this awake time occurred shortly after REM sleep.

 Today, many humans wake up with an alarm clock; however, people can also reliably wake themselves up at a specific time with no need for an alarm.
 Many sleep quite differently on workdays versus days off, a pattern which can lead to chronic circadian desynchronization.
 Many people regularly look at television and other screens before going to bed, a factor which may exacerbate disruption of the circadian cycle.
 Scientific studies on sleep have shown that sleep stage at awakening is an important factor in amplifying sleep inertia.

 Determinants of alertness after waking up include quantity/quality of the sleep, physical activity the day prior, a carbohydrate-rich breakfast, and a low blood glucose response to it.